farnoosh27/NLP/DataAnalysisforNLP/PDF-Parsing.md

 * Camelot

  Camelot is a Python library built on top of PDFMiner that specializes in table extraction from PDFs.
 It provides high-level methods to detect and extract tables from PDF documents, even in the presence of complex layouts or merged cells.
 Camelot supports both text-based and image-based table extraction.

+ * Tabula-py

+   A specialized library that focuses on extracting tabular data from PDF files.
+It has the ability to automatically detect and extract tables, which can be conveniently saved as CSV or DataFrame objects.
+Tabula-py utilizes PDFPlumber internally and provides a more abstracted interface for streamlined table extraction tasks.